 It’s kind of like how a mom of a toddler can offer something special to a mom of a newborn that a mother of teenagers can’t.
 It’s a “been there, done that” mindset that hasn’t “been there, forgotten that.”

-Though I still consider myself a beginning gardener in so many ways — we’re all learning no matter how many seasons we’ve gardened — I asked second-time gardeners in my Facebook group to share their top suggestions with their first-time peers.
+Though I still consider myself a beginning gardener in so many ways — we’re all learning no matter how many seasons we’ve gardened — I asked second-time gardeners in my Facebook group to share their top suggestions and garden hacks with their first-time peers.
 Most of the suggestions fell into a few categories.

 In this episode of the Beginner’s Garden Podcast, I share the six best tips beginning gardeners learned after their first season.
 Click to listen or continue reading below.

 Check when individual plants should be planted.
 So many first-time gardeners decide they want to plant a vegetable or fruit, only to realize it should have been planted months ago.
 Ignore arbitrary planting calendars you find online; you want to find the right dates for your zip code and your zone.
 You can find this information from your local cooperative extension service or by online services in which you plug in your zip code.

 Don’t start and plant too early.
 Even if you start seeds indoors, you don’t want to start them too early.
 Later you’ll find they’ve outgrown their seed starting container and need to be transplanted, but your weather isn’t ready for them to live outside.

 Don’t plant too much and overcrowd your garden.
 It’s hard to leave the recommended spacing between seeds or transplants because they’re so small in the beginning.
 But the spacing recommendations have been calculated to help your plants uptake enough of the nutrients they need from the soil.
 In addition, they need that room to prevent the spread of disease.

 Don’t over water!
 It’s easy for us to think our plants need more water.
 We read the recommendations that say our plants need an inch of water a week, but what does that mean?